-Madagascar is one of the most important conservation hotspots on Earth and with unparalleled levels of endemism in comparison to any other tropical island; it is the only home to an assortment of primates known as wild lemurs.
+Madagascar is one of the most important conservation hotspots on Earth, with unparalleled levels of endemism in comparison to any other tropical island.
+It is the only home to an assortment of primates known as wild lemurs.
 The Field Museum has been a force in documenting and conserving the biodiversity of Madagascar for more than two decades.
-These efforts have been spearheaded by MacArthur Field Biologist Steve Goodman, a leading expert on the flora and fauna of the island Madagascar, and a staunch advocate for the advancement of national scientists which in turn is the natural venue to conserve the island nation's biodiversity.
+These efforts have been spearheaded by MacArthur Field Biologist Steve Goodman, a leading expert on the flora and fauna of the island Madagascar and a staunch advocate for the advancement of national scientists who work to conserve the island nation's biodiversity.
 Steve has been with the Museum since 1989 and has lived and worked in Madagascar for most of that time.
 He has authored and co-authored many scientific papers on the island’s fauna and flora, as well as over 20 books including the landmark volumes The Natural History of Madagascar (The University of Chicago Press) and the recent Atlas of Selected Land Vertebrates of Madagascar, (Association Vahatra Press and University of Chicago Press).

-Vahatra also initiated important scientific publications devoted to the natural history of Madagascar and neighboring islands, notably a scientific journal called Malagasy Nature, and a series of field guides to the biodiversity of Madagascar focusing , with topics including bats, small mammals, endemic birds, frogs, extinct animals and ecosystems, and carnivores.
+Vahatra also initiated important scientific publications devoted to the natural history of Madagascar and neighboring islands, notably a scientific journal called Malagasy Nature, and a series of field guides to the biodiversity of Madagascar, with topics including bats, small mammals, endemic birds, frogs, extinct animals and ecosystems, and carnivores.